Design in Circular Economy

 Classic black blazer jacket from K M by L A N G E's Vintage Capsule

 Renting – Fashion as a service.
 One aspect of the circular economy is rethinking the necessity of owning things.
 Netflix, Spotify and city bikes have already proven that service based models are the best!
-The same applies to fashion – renting fashion items instead of buying is a great solution when dressing up for one-time occasions or when wanting to cheer up the basic wardrobe.
+The same applies to fashion – renting fashion items instead of buying is a great solution when dressing up for one-time occasions or wanting to cheer up the basic wardrobe.
 Renting is also a nice way to get familiar with new favourite brands and discover new styles, while avoiding purchasing items that would end up not being used.

 Some of our brands offer recycling services for their pre-loved items.
 FRENN, for example, offers a 15 per cent discount as an exchange for bringing your old FRENN piece to the store.
 From there, it is either donated to local flea markets or the local textile waste collector, depending on the condition of the item.
 Also, Nomen Nescio encourages customers to bring or send worn out Nomen Nescio pieces for them to be reused, fixed or recycled.